Understanding Translations

 New Jerusalem Bible (NJB)

 A formal equivalence translation with literary style, popular among Catholic readers and scholars.
+There is also a revised edition.

 New American Bible (NAB)